mdditt2000/kubernetes-1-19/cis 2.3/escalation-checkist/README.md

     * CIS deployment yaml
     * Associated Service definition along with resource definition
     * Kubernetes or OpenShift logs from the CIS deployment
-    * Any AS3 error displayed in the CID deployment logs or restjavad logs on BIG-IP
+    * Any AS3 error displayed in the CIS or restjavad logs on BIG-IP